stndn0/Easy-AMM-Poses/README.md

 ## Terms of Use
 You are free to modify this software for personal use.
 If you'd like to help improve it for everyone, i'm happy to collaborate.

-Please do not redistribute or reupload this software, with or without modification, without my permission.
+Please do not reupload this software, with or without modification, without my permission.